yepterence/FileHub/README.md

 - Created backend for the application using Django and Python.
 - Files were saved to a UUID folder server based on session using Django's Sessions and request built-in framework.
 - A bash program was included to perform processing after the user uploads the file.
 This was accomplished using Python's subprocess library.
-- Information was presented to user using a combination of HTML5/BootstrapCSS.
+- Information was presented to user using a combination of HTML5/BootstrapCSS. <br>
+Note: See uploaded Design document and associated source code for more information on implementation.

 ### How to Launch the Application
 - Clone this repo to your local.